LL Cool J is not in this movie.

 The only shed of entertainment in this movie is this Pharma CEO seizing every opportunity he can to keep yelling the Terminator plot at people.
 At one point a character emphasizes how scared she is because they’re locked in a flooded room surrounded by sharks and he starts shouting AI and quantum computing jargon at her.
 There’s nothing more reassuring than the promise of winning humanities war against the machines that you won’t ever live to see because you’re about to be eaten by a shark.

-In line with the genetic makeup of a really bad movie, especially a SyFy original movie, Deep Blue Sea 2 is riddled with cringeworthy—and rarely intentionally cringeworthy—dialogue.
-Here is perhaps one of the most ridiculous lines of dialogue I believe I’ve ever heard in a movie.
+In line with the makeup of a really bad movie, especially a SyFy original movie, Deep Blue Sea 2 is riddled with cringeworthy (and never intentionally cringeworthy) dialogue.
+Here is perhaps one of the most ridiculous lines of dialogue I believe I’ve ever heard delivered in a movie.
 As the research facility comes under heavier attack from the Ivy League bull sharks, Pharma CEO grabs the IT guy—a character who should not still be alive this late in the movie—and declares:

 “I know I told you to never save my research to the cloud, but I would now like you to go ahead and do that.
 Please save my research to the cloud.”

 Like all other bad movies I’ve seen and written about in some form I believe I’ve already said way more than I should.

 So go do something else with your 72 minutes, please.
 Staring at your TV while its off for that amount of time may very well be a better alternative.
 Unless of course, like me, your weakness and lingering curiosity of any digital form of entertainment too often gets the better of you.